preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 When conducting an Advanced Search more tabs are available at the top and refiners are available to the left.

 The refiners available depends on what is available in the search result.
-Here's an example:
+'Here's an example:

 .. image:: advanced-search-result.png